 Another vehicle closely associated with the name Nibel was the Blitzen Benz, the most powerful and fastest car in the world at the time.
-First unveiled in 1909, it established a new world speed record for a car in 1911 of 228.1 km/h, a mark that would remain unbettered until 1919.
+First unveiled in 1909, it established a new world speed record for a car in 1911, namely 228.1 km/h, a mark that would remain unbeaten until 1919.

-In addition, he was to prove a major influence on the use of diesel engines in road vehicles - in 1922 Benz & Cie. introduced an agricultural tractor equipped with a self-ignition engine, the world’s first diesel-powered road-going vehicle.
-That same year he was awarded an honorary doctorate by the Technical University, Karlsruhe, in recognition for his services as a designer and engineer.
+In addition, he was to prove a significant influence on the use of diesel powerplants in road vehicles - in 1922 Benz & Cie. introduced an agricultural tractor equipped with a self-ignition engine, the world’s first diesel-powered road-going vehicle.
+That same year, Nibel was awarded an honorary doctorate by the Technical University, Karlsruhe, in recognition for his services as a designer and engineer.

 Two destinies unite

-Nibel was a strong advocate of the merger between the two companies that followed in 1926 - after which he joined the board of management of the new Daimler-Benz AG.
+Nibel was a staunch supporter of the merger between the two companies that followed in 1926 - after which he joined the board of management of the new Daimler-Benz AG.

-The W 25 racing car, designed by Nibel for the 750-kilogramme formula, was another vehicle to cause something of a stir.
+The W 25 racing car, designed by Nibel for the 750-kilogram formula, was another vehicle to cause kind of a stir.
 With drivers such as Rudolf Caracciola at the wheel, the car brought the company numerous landmark racing successes between 1934 and 1937 - and also launched the tradition of the Silver Arrows.
-Nibel also left his mark on numerous Daimler Benz aero engines from the 1930s.
+Nibel also left his mark on numerous Daimler-Benz aero engines from the 1930s.

 Death and legacy

-The vehicles in which Hans Nibel had a hand influenced the positive image of the Mercedes-Benz brand for many years both before and after his death.
+The vehicles in which Hans Nibel had a hand influenced the positive image of the Mercedes-Benz brand for many years, both before and after his death.
 Many of his designs remained relevant until well after the Second World War.
-As such, he can be regarded as one of the most influential automotive engineers not just of Mercedes-Benz, but of the industry as a whole.
+As such, he can be regarded as one of the most influential automotive engineers, not just of Mercedes-Benz, but of the automotive industry as a whole.